 If people are struggling to understand an idea, they can develop a tendency to bury their heads in the sand; this can also be the case for product marketers and other teams you’re collaborating with.

-With only 5.1% of product marketers recently surveyed indicating they felt their role was clearly understood, suffice to say, the more product marketers demonstrate their value to in-house teams, the greater understanding people will have of the value they bring, a philosophy echoed by Holly Watson, Associate Director of Product Marketing at Sprinklr:
+With only 5% of product marketers recently surveyed in the 2021 report indicating they felt their role was clearly understood, suffice to say, the more product marketers demonstrate their value to in-house teams, the greater understanding people will have of the value they bring, a philosophy echoed by Holly Watson, Senior Product Marketing Manager at Amazon Web Services:

 “Product marketers do add value, but it’s been said before - product marketing has a branding problem.
 To overcome this hurdle, add value, do work, be vocal.
 What I mean by this is to leverage the cross-functional nature of a product marketer’s role to help connect teams and streamline communication and collaboration.